 For instance, do you wonder whether you have turned off the stove, locked the door, or taken care of some other necessary part of your day?

-The simplest way to explain mindfulness is to say that it refers to paying attention to what is happening in the present moment.
+The simplest way to think of mindfulness is that it refers to paying attention to what is happening in the present moment.

 As an anxiety sufferer, at times you’ll likely find yourself so immersed in your thoughts that you are likely not paying attention to the present moment.
-The relationship between the lack of mindfulness and anxiety works likes this.
-Your anxious thoughts can sort of run on auto-pilot at the expense of your not attending to other things…interestingly, paying attention to these things might break the flow of anxious thoughts if you were to attend to them.
+The relationship between the lack of mindfulness and anxiety works like this.
+Your anxious thoughts can sort of run on auto-pilot at the expense of your not attending to other things…interestingly, paying attention to these things can break the flow of anxious thoughts if you were to attend to them.